Best Running Watch with Music – Detailed Look

 - Maybe the real end game is going to be music video, on-demand, on the watch?
 Probably from a company like YouTube.
 Sure you won’t need this when you run but you might ‘need’ music video when you commute.

-- Current developments seem to be being driven by the smartphone/watch makers wanting to increase the interactivity of their technology almost as a means to an end.
-Contrast that with Amazon who, to me, seem to be focussing more on a family and home provision for their Amazon Music service.
+- Current developments seem to be being driven by the smartphone/watchmakers wanting to increase the interactivity of their technology almost as a means to an end.
+Contrast that with Amazon who, to me, seems to be focussing more on a family and home provision for their Amazon Music service.
 Once Alexa plays our music at home most of the time, then it just makes sense that you’ll want to tell Alexa to stick certain tracks onto your running watch.
 And I’ll bet Alexa will do that better with Amazon Music than with other services – yet I couldn’t find any way to get Amazon Music onto my standalone smartwatch when I run.
-I suspect that situation will change and Amazon Music will become a MUCH more importnat player.
+I suspect that situation will change and Amazon Music will become a MUCH more important player.

 - Music playback from your running watch mostly goes to your earbuds.
 Some watches have speakers.
 Why not have playback mechanisms in your cycling helmet or in your sunglasses?
 More exotic tech could be imagined here too with ‘hearables’ but anything that gets around earbuds that fall out has my vote.

 - Live streaming is going to become more widespread as we see more eSIMs finding their way into your watches.
 This will likely happen with general smartwtaches and smart sports watches but I am not so sure that ‘proper’ sports watches, like Garmin’s, will necessarily want to have such connectivity in their devices – at least not initially.
-I expect we will ahev to wait until 2020 for a Fenix 6 to have that.
+I expect we will have to wait until 2020 for a Fenix 6 to have that.

 Those are all great technological drivers for growth but does the market need exist to support the development of all these new sports watches that play music?
 Anecdotally we would all say ‘Yes!’
 But maybe the market is not as big as you might at first think.